-The John Crane Company has a 100-year history of industrial manufacturing and products.
-Today it is a subsidiary of the Smiths Group and is well known for its variety of mechanical seals and sealing systems.
-It also makes a variety of other industrial products that serve industries that include mining, petrochemical, pulp and paper, power generation, petroleum refining, and others.
-None of the products currently offered by John Crane include asbestos.
+The John Crane Company has a rich 100-year history of industrial manufacturing.
+Today it is a subsidiary of the Smiths Group and is well known for its mechanical seals and sealing systems.

-Along with expanding the company by developing new designs and manufacturing innovative products, John Crane grew as it acquired other companies.
-Some of the company’s most recent acquisitions were CDI Energy Services and Oilfield Services, Global Energy Products, and Fiberod.
+John Crane also grew by acquiring other businesses.
+Some of the company’s recent acquisitions include CDI Energy Services, Oilfield Services, Global Energy Products, and Fiberod.

 Asbestos Use in Products

-Asbestos is harmful to human health because it can cause illnesses that are most often fatal: lung cancer, mesothelioma, and asbestosis, a type of lung scarring that is progressive.
-The problem with asbestos is that it can become friable, or brittle.
-When this happens, the small fibers that make up the mineral come loose and become part of the dust that is in the air and that settles on surfaces.
-Anyone around it may then inhale or actually ingest the fibers, which lodge in tissues in the body like microscopic needles.
-Over time, this causes damage and in some people serious illness.
+Asbestos is harmful to human health because it can cause devastating illnesses like lung cancer, mesothelioma, and asbestosis, a type of progressive lung scarring.
+The problem with asbestos is that it can easily become brittle or friable.
+When this happens, small fibers become part of the dust in the air, often settling on surfaces.

 Lawsuits over Mesothelioma and Other Asbestos Illnesses

-Because of the asbestos used in products, John Crane has faced lawsuits from former employees and workers in other industries.
-Although the company has been forced to pay settlements in some of these cases, it has not had to resort to bankruptcy and reorganization.
-It has so far been able to handle the cases coming its way.
+Because of asbestos used in products, former employees, as well as workers in other industries, have brought lawsuits against John Crane.
+Although the company has been forced to pay settlements in several cases, it has not sought bankruptcy protection.

 Another case against John Crane ended in a $2.4 million award to William Mansir, a U.S. Navy veteran.
-Mansir was diagnosed with mesothelioma in 2011.
-He had spent much of his career in the boiler rooms on Navy ships.
-He repaired and maintained boilers and their components, many of which came from John Crane and included asbestos in the materials.
+In 2011, Mansir was diagnosed with mesothelioma.
+He had spent much of his career on Navy ships, maintaining and repairing boilers and their components.
+Many of these components included asbestos and were manufactured by John Crane.